 Financial losses might include lost income for time taken off work, medical expenses for treatment to your hair, travel expenses to your hospital and GP for treatment, etc.

 If you are in an industry where looks and confidence are very important, such as a modeling career or even a stewardess or flight attendant – you might have a significant future loss of income and career prospects.

 Examples of how much compensation for pain and suffering for different types of hair damage claim

-Average compensation payouts for hair damage claims concluding in 2017 and 2018, include:
+Average compensation payouts for hair damage claims concluding in 2018, include:

 1. Temporary hair and scalp damage